thriveweb/deking-new/content/services/commercial.md

       fittings, and construction class treated timber for the structure.
 DeKing decks are built absolutely safe for public use.
     title: 1.
 Safe
-  - title: 'Responsible deck building practices.
-Commercial decks from DeKing are:'
   - description: >-
       With our extensive experience and specialty knowledge in decks, our construction of commercial projects, is professional and reliable.
 Our use